Meet the Dodgers 'secret weapon,' Shohei Ohtani's new interpreter Will Ireton

 Ireton's play on the field, and his language skills off the field, caught the attention of Major League Baseball.
 For the next two years, Ireton received invaluable experience interning with both the Texas Rangers and New York Yankees, laying the groundwork for his eventual arrival with the Dodgers in 2016.

-Ireton's arrival in Los Angeles coincided with the signing of two-time Eiji Sawamura Award winner Kenta Maeda, whom Ireton knew while working with the Nippon Professional Baseball League during the 2015 season.
+Ireton's arrival in Los Angeles coincided with the signing of two-time Eiji Sawamura Award (The Japanese equivalent of the Cy Young Award) winner Kenta Maeda, whom Ireton knew while working with the Nippon Professional Baseball League during the 2015 season.

 As Maeda's interpreter, Ireton seamlessly bridged language barriers, earning the affectionate moniker "Will the Thrill" from Dodgers' president of Baseball Operations Andrew Friedman for his infectious energy and dedication to his craft.

 Ireton quickly became a team favorite as well.
-He would routinely shag fly balls during batting practice, accept challenges from players while wearing a tiger mask and singlet, dancing and singing in the weight room, as well as survive the perpetual jokes and torment from Maeda.
+He would routinely shag fly balls during batting practice, accept challenges from players while wearing a tiger mask and singlet, dance and sing in the weight room, as well as survive the perpetual jokes and torment from Maeda.

 Ireton did it all with an infectious smile and positive attitude.
 When Maeda was traded to the Minnesota Twins in 2020, Ireton did not go with him (as most interpreters do).
 Instead, he headed to Oklahoma City where he worked with the team's Triple-A affiliate, delving into player development and analytics.